TimMikeladze/TimMikeladze/README.md

 🌡️ **[TSC Baseline](https://github.com/TimMikeladze/tsc-baseline/)** - Save a baseline of TypeScript errors and compare new errors against it.
 Useful for type-safe feature development in TypeScript projects that have a lot of errors.
 This tool will filter out errors that are already in the baseline and only show new errors.

+📂 **[Scrape Directory Listing](https://github.com/TimMikeladze/scrape-directory-listing)** - Download all the files from a directory listing.

 ## 🚀 Starter-kits

 🔥 **[React / Typescript Package Starter](https://github.com/TimMikeladze/tsup-react-package-starter)** - A modern starter-kit for creating & publishing React components packages to NPM.
 Batteries included.
 Spend more time coding and less time configuring.